lakillo/archaeology-machine-learning/README.md

 * encouraging the sharing of code, data, and other resources
 * collecting together the resources needed for work be built upon

-The repository is structured into technique sections with linked examples illustrating the applications of each technique.
-This project is a work in progress and is starting by documenting applications for remote sensing data, but has a roadmap (link) towards including further data types.

 ## ✅ how to contribute
 This project is open for contributions!
+Check out the [roadmap](https://github.com/users/lakillo/projects/3/views/1) for contribution ideas.
-Simply fork a copy, add your contributions, and create a pull request.
+To contribute to this repository simply fork a copy, make your edits, and create a pull request.

 ## 🙏 acknowledgements
 This project was inspired by the [satellite-image-deep-learning](https://github.com/satellite-image-deep-learning/) project, and was kicked off as part of the [8th cohort](https://openlifesci.org/openseeds/ols-8/projects-participants.html#projects) of the [Open Life Science program](https://openlifesci.org/).

 ## 📁 repository contents
-Browse the techniques included so far and jump to specific sections:
+The repository is structured into sections by technique, with linked examples illustrating the applications of each technique.
+Use the contents list below ⬇️ to browse the techniques included so far and jump to specific sections, or scroll down to view everything.

 > 1. [classification](https://github.com/lakillo/archaeology-machine-learning/edit/main/README.md#classification)
 > 2. [object detection](link)